 I highly recommend you check out the website AntennaWeb or TVFool.
 All you do is enter your zip code, and it will pull up a map and chart of available stations, with the distance to the transmitting towers included.
 So you can make an informed decision on an antenna purchase.
 Make sure the antenna you purchase can pull in the stations you need.
 The distance an antenna can pull in is usually within the description.
 So cross check this with AntennaWeb or TVFool to make sure you get stations you want.

 Can I Quit Cable?

 With streaming services, you sure can without feeling the hurt!!!

-There are so many streaming services available and more are available everyday.
+There are so many streaming services available, and more are available every day.
 From UFC FightPass to the Disney Channel, the options are limitless.
-Each one varying on what the cost and what programing they supply.
-Do your research and you will do fine.
+Each one is varying on what the cost and what programming they supply.
+Do your research, and you will do fine.

 The Major Streaming Services Available

 - SideReel – Free